-Note: Exam hard copies should be picked up promptly after you receive an email with the attached .dat file of the scanned student sheets.
+Note: Exam hard copies should be picked up promptly after you receive an email indicating that your scanning results are ready.

-Please pre-count your sheets into crossed piles of 50.
-This is a simple accounting method to ensure that you pick up the same number of exam sheets that you delivered to us.
-In addition, keeping the exam sheets in the same piles of 50 makes it easier for you to find individual sheets and match them to specific records at times when you need to check for errors during the ScanExam marking process.
+Please pre-count your sheets into separated piles of 50.
+This helps us ensure that the right number of sheets are scanned.
+In addition, keeping the exam sheets in the same piles of 50 makes it easier for you to find individual sheets when checking for errors during the ScanExam marking process.

-TA's, professors, and students need to avoid any extra markings on the Scantron sheet, and only bubble in the answers, the student number, or the 9's for the Master Key, and complete the information requested above the lines.
+TA's, professors, and students need to avoid any extra markings on the Scantron sheet.
+Only complete the information requested above the lines at the top of the sheet, and bubble in the answers, the student number, or the 9's for the Master Key.
 For example:

 - Be careful not to have signatures extend into bar codes when signing your name